AceOfNitwits/PS-AnchorAPI/README.md

 - System administrators are already using PowerShell to administer and automate products like Office 365 and ActiveDirectory.
 - Other popular Web-based services (like Autotask) have open-source PowerShell wrappers.
 A PowerShell wrapper for Anchor allows administrators to use data from one (or several) systems to drive actions in other systems.
 - Powershell's abilities to manipulate collections of objects, run multi-threaded processes, and schedule jobs allows for process automation that is not available through the native Anchor interfaces.
 Examples, both general and specific:
+   - Backup FSE mappings.
+Natively, if FSE mappings are lost (because a tech re-registers the sync account under a different Windows profile, for example 😡) there is no way to recover them, and no record of what they were. **See the Examples folder, and if you haven't done this, do it now.**
    - Add users, shares, etc. to multiple organizations at one time.
    - Add a specific file or folder to the root of every user, in companies that start with 'A', that are in the US/Eastern time zone, all at once, with a single command.
    - List machines that are specific to an organization and not its children.
 (Seriously, this should be implemented natively, but it's not.) `PS> Get-AnchorOrg -Top | Get-AnchorOrgMachines -ExcludeChildren`